christine1117/Christine-Projects/Data-Science-Projects/SpaceX/README.md

 SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
 Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 ## 📌 Project Goal
-To build a machine learning model that predicts whether the Falcon 9 first stage will land successfully, based on launch-related features such as payload mass, orbit type, launch site, and booster version.
+Build a machine learning model to predict **Falcon 9 first stage landing success**, based on features such as:
+- Payload mass
+- Orbit type
+- Launch site
+- Booster version

 ## 🔍 Methodology
 This project follows a complete data science lifecycle, from data collection to model evaluation: